England | Scotland | Wales | Northern Ireland | Ireland

 Most vaccines take 3 - 4 weeks to become effective so we ask you to book in for travel advice and vaccinations 6 - 8 weeks before departure.

 The following travel vaccinations are usually available free on the NHS:

 These vaccines are usually free because they protect against diseases thought to represent the greatest risk to public health if they were brought into the country.

 If fever develops during or after a trip, seek competent medical help immediately.

-If you would like to read more about travel health, try the following websites:
+If you would like to read more about travel health, see following websites:

 The fees charged are based on the British Medical Association (BMA) suggested scales and our reception staff will be happy to advise you about them along with appointment availability.